ocj94/Abalassembly/README.md

-Valid moves for individual marbles and groups of marbles Display of selected marbles and possible moves Detection of end of game and announcement of winner
+Valid moves for individual marbles and groups of marbles Display of selected marbles and possible moves Detection of end of game and announcement of winner Digital reproduction of the game (Detection of balls coordinates on the board using a camera)

 #Technologies used:
 JavaScript
 HTML
 CSS

 #How to Play:
 Clone the repository on your local machine. (git clone https://github.com/ocj94/Abalassembly.git)